jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 data and processes the transactions and stores the IDs.
 The receiver program functions the same as before.
 The entire suite of programs is now able to read/write/process ACH as well.
 All the programs are fully implemented and interoperable.

 ## Getting Started
-Make sure to put in your keys and file paths.\n Consult the [Base Commerce technical documentation](https://confluence.basecommerce.net/bctd) if you're having any trouble.
+Make sure to put in your keys and file paths.
+Consult the [Base Commerce technical documentation](https://confluence.basecommerce.net/bctd) if you're having any trouble.